AayushKumar880/Chat-Room-App/README.md

 ### 1. [Jetpack Compose](https://developer.android.com/jetpack/compose)
 - **Description**: Jetpack Compose is a modern UI toolkit that simplifies UI development on Android.
-- **Reason for Use**: It allows for building dynamic user interfaces in a declarative way.
+- **Reason for Use**:  Compose makes UI development more intuitive by removing the need for manual UI updates.
+You focus on the what (what the UI should look like), not the how (how to update the UI).
 - **Advantages**:
   - **Declarative Syntax**: Makes UI code more readable and easier to maintain.
   - **Less Boilerplate**: Eliminates the need for XML layouts, reducing the overall codebase.